arayik-chaparyan-im/pdp_training/README.md

  * illustrate FE/BE/DB connection
  * allow to sign up if not having an existing account
  * allow to log in if having an existing account
- * call an API to return all the registered  users and display them in a separate tab within table
+ * call an API to fetch all the registered  users and display them in a separate tab within a table